robinboncoeur/mygitblender/README.md

 * Click on the figure in the scene, press [S] (for scale), and type 10

 Until you save your .blend file -- giving it a name -- you will notice the 'Apply Shaders' button is greyed out (disabled).
-The other reason the button could be disabled is if your figure - the target for the shaders - has not been selected.
-So, save your .blend.
+The button will also be disabled if your figure - the target for the shaders - is not selected.
+Save your .blend.
 Make sure the 'path_list.csv' file is with your saved .blend, and that it contains valid information about the location of your image files.

 The next step is to give your object file (the figure you are trying to apply a shader to) a prefix, using one of these core figure names: